L-Tricoche/l-tricoche.github.io/_posts/2026-04-16-influence-sociale-curiosite-english.md

 ## Self-Determination Theory: when the social context comes into play

 To understand the links between motivation and environment, **Self-Determination Theory (SDT)** developed by Deci and Ryan (1985) provides a key theoretical framework ([Learn more](https://selfdeterminationtheory.org/the-theory/)).
 This macro-theory aims to identify what enhances—or disrupts—intrinsic motivation.
-It highlights **three fundamental psychological needs** whose satisfaction supports intrinsic motivation:
+It highlights **three fundamental psychological needs** whose satisfaction supports intrinsic motivation:<br>
-  • **Autonomy**: feeling that one is the origin of one’s own actions and choices,
+  • **Autonomy**: feeling that one is the origin of one’s own actions and choices,<br>
-  • **Competence**: experiencing a sense of effectiveness,
+  • **Competence**: experiencing a sense of effectiveness,<br>
-  • **Relatedness**: feeling connected to others, recognized and accepted.
+  • **Relatedness**: feeling connected to others, recognized and accepted.<br>

 One of its sub-theories, **Cognitive Evaluation Theory (CET)**, focuses specifically on the role of **social context**.
 According to CET, a social environment that supports these three needs enhances intrinsic motivation.